Do Go On - 397 - Aviator Charles Kingsford Smith

 So, yeah, they've had to ditch.

-Mick Doohan, of course, though, he very successfully transitioned
+Mick Duhin, of course, though, he very successfully transitioned from Grand Prix to the post-year-round.

 The great Mick.

-So, there's no need to explain.
+Well, I know, I get it, so there's no need to explain.

-and eventually they manage to nurse the Southern Cross back to Sydney.
+So they're getting rid of cargo and mail, and eventually they managed to nurse the Southern Cross back to Sydney.

-By this time, he's 38 years old and has dedicated his entire life and career to demonstrating the potential of aviation.
+is it?
+By this time, he's 38 years old and has dedicated his entire life and career to demonstrating

-He arranged for the still unsold Lady Southern Cross to be shipped to England, and from there,
+the potential of aviation.
+He arranged for the still unsold Lady Southern Cross to be shipped to England.

+England to Australia flight.
 They were actually the first to ship a plane on that route.

 And they got a medal for it.

-association scott um they did it in a time of 71 hours.
-And that was the race that Kingsford Smith wanted to partake in.
+And that was the race that Kingswood Smith wanted to partake in.

-But again, the NOS didn't get delivered.
+But again, the Noss didn't get delivered.

 So they're like, we're going to break that record.

-You know, we might not be the first to do it, whatever.
+You know, we might not be the first to do it whatever.

 To them, it'd be a doddle.

-71 hours.
+Yeah, easy-peasy, 71 hours.

 Okay.